Freiheit77/Surge-Pricing-Type-Analysis/README.md

        1) It supports multiple Categories of data, such as audio, text, image including historical data and could handel them automatically.
 We can use CatBoost without any explicit pre-processing to convert categories into numbers.
 CatBoost converts categorical values into numbers using various statistics on combinations of categorical features and combinations of categorical and numerical features.
        2) CatBoost does not require conversion of data set to any specific format like XGBoost and LightGBM.
-       3) It reduces the need for extensive hyper-parameter tuning and lower the chances of overfitting also which leads to more generalized models.
+       3) It reduces the need for extensive hyperparameter tuning and lower the chances of overfitting also which leads to more generalized models.

 3. LightGBM
 4. XGBoost